 As students head towards the end of term 3 and move on to Term 4, I begin to prepare my P5 students for their transition into their PSLE year.
 I do so by getting them to work on Grammar & Vocabulary practices on primary 6 papers and assessment books and to write the same composition themes as the Primary 6 classes.

 In our last composition in class, we wrote on the theme of Being late.

 During the planning stage I gave both my P5 and P6 students the same instructions.
 Plan by keeping the theme in mind and use the Cause and Effect model.
 (Because the protagonist was late, a series of consequences should then follow).

-Looking at the Primary 5 student’s composition (model below) what should a primary 5 student take note of in their compositions as they prepare for the PSLE year?
+What should a primary 5 student take note of in their compositions as they prepare for the PSLE year?

 Many of my Primary 6 students are highly descriptive in their compositions.
 Even a simple action of the protagonist getting out of bed, is described in detail.
 They add in emotions and even humour.

 The use of writing techniques such as creative similes and personal thought are used in the compositions

 The protagonists and other characters are brought to life in a more vivid way.
 P6 students are able to use the character’s personal reflection to bring about the theme and the lesson learnt

 While both of my Primary 5 and Primary 6 students used the theme well in their model compositions here, generally, P5 students forget to use theme or do not know how to bring about the theme in their stories.
 By now, most P6 students should know and understand the importance of the theme in their stories.